karimfayed/fc-task-backend/README.md

 This is the backend service for the FC task project, built with NestJS.

+**IMPORTANT NOTE**

+Sending out emails to users 30 mins before appointments was mocked by logging using the custom logger inside thr CRON job.

 ## 🚀 Getting Started

 ### 📦 Prerequisites